 War is never directly referenced in "Paint it Black," but the depressed song lyrics echo feelings shared by many during the Vietnam War — civilians and soldiers alike.
 By the time the song "Paint it Black" was released in 1966, public opinion was already turning against the Vietnam War, which for many seemed to drag on endlessly with no end in sight.
 By 1970, the majority of Americans believed that the U.S. had made a mistake by sending so many troops to fight and die pointlessly in Vietnam.
-War and all of the death caused by it were definitely on people's minds.
+War and all of the death caused by it were definitely topics on people's minds.

 Depression was widespread amongst the veterans of the Vietnam War.
-In fact, so many Vietnam veterans returned from the war with similarly negative psychological side effects that the healthcare industry was forced to come up with a name for this new phenomenon.
+In fact, so many Vietnam veterans returned home from the war with negative psychological side effects that the healthcare industry was forced to come up with an official name for this new phenomenon.
 In the 1970s, the term "post-traumatic stress disorder" (PTSD) came into use in large part due to the diagnoses of US military veterans of the Vietnam War.
 Veterans who witnessed the widespread bloodshed and trauma of the Vietnam War firsthand often became psychologically overwhelmed, sometimes not fully recovering if and when they were lucky enough to make it home after the war.

 In the end, the meaning of "Paint it Black" by the Rolling Stones is up for interpretation.
-While Mick Jagger suggested that the song's meaning is inconsequential and perhaps influenced by drug use, "Paint it Black" endures as a rock and roll song because it has so many layers of meaning that indirectly connect with the experiences of a variety of different people living and struggling in an era of political uncertainty: Vietnam veterans and mourners, young members of the counterculture, Black Americans struggling during the Civil Rights movement and anyone experiencing a sense of restlessness and dissatisfaction during a tumultuous time in American history.
+While Mick Jagger suggested that the song's meaning is inconsequential and perhaps influenced by drug use, "Paint it Black" endures as a classic rock and roll song because it has so many layers of meaning that indirectly connect with the experiences of a variety of different people living and struggling in an era of political uncertainty: Vietnam veterans and mourners, young members of the counterculture, Black Americans struggling during the Civil Rights movement and really anyone experiencing a sense of restlessness and dissatisfaction during a tumultuous time in American history.

 What is the meaning and history of dream catchers?
-What are the origins, legend and story behind the dreamcatcher?
+This is the story of the origins, legend and purpose of a dreamcatcher.

-What is the meaning of the Radiohead bear art?
-The Kid A bear logo has become a symbol of Radiohead itself and may have been inspired by American artist Charles Burchfield.
+What is the meaning of the Radiohead bear logo?
+The Kid A bear has become a symbol of Radiohead itself.